SamuelGouret/React-Todo/README.md

-Chapter 16 : Delete a todo
+Chapter 17: Get a todo completed